framedsc/Sitesource/markdown/the_photomode_wishlist.md

 ### Post-processing

-Besides the effects we mentioned above that we would like to get rid of (or at least have control over), there are also other post-processing effects that we might not want to delete completely, such as bloom.
+Besides the effects we mentioned above that we would like to get rid of (or at least have control over), there are also other post-processing effects that we might not want to delete completely, such as bloom or color correction.
 Having control over engine-specific post-processing settings is also useful if the resources allow them.

 ### Aspect ratio options

 Players may not be familiar with the concept of aspect ratios, nor how a 16:9 screen is not a common ratio in photography, and are therefore restricted by what games have to offer.
 Other aspect ratios such as 3:4 or 2:1 can be incredibly beneficial to what they are trying to achieve.

-Ideally these could be achieved by rendering the final image in the desired ratio, rather than with black bar overlays.
+Ideally, these could be achieved by rendering the final image in the desired ratio, rather than with black bar overlays like [how we do it on PC](basics.htm#composing-for-custom-aspect-ratios).
+But understanding the limitations consoles have, black bar overlays might still be useful.

 ## Extra credit